aaronkaplan/intelmq/docs/proposal.md

 # Botnet commands

 ## Overview

-Principle: botnet concept means two things:
-1. botnet is a group of bots which are configured with a parameter `botnet: True`.
-2. IntelMQ system provides a mechanism to execute just in one command (e.g start/stop/restart/reload/status) all actions to all bots which belong to botnet (independently of the `run_mode` parameter).
-Please check additional information related to this process on each botnet action.
-2. all bots that belong to botnet will automatically be started on boot.
-This means that stream and scheduled bots will behave as normal: stream run indefinitely and scheduled bots will be properly defined on crontab in order to be ready to start on the scheduled time defined in runtime configuration.

 Only bots which are part of the botnet can be start/stop/restart/reload/status with botnet commands.
 Also, botnet concept also assumes that all bots which belong to botnet will start on-boot in case operating system start/restarts.
 Please note that if IntelMQ is configured with `init_system: intelmq`, botnet cannot start on-boot because it relies on PID files, not on init system management like systemd.